canonflow/canonflow/README.md

-# 💫 Hi, I'm Nathan Garzya Santoso:
+# 💫 Hi, I'm Nathan Garzya Santoso
 Driven by a passion for innovation and technology, I am a Junior Computer Science student at University of Surabaya.
 With a keen interest in software engineering and machine learning, I constantly seek opportunities to expand my knowledge and skills in these domains.
 With one year of experience in web development under my belt, I am well-versed in crafting robust and user-friendly digital solutions.
 Equipped with problem-solving prowess and a knack for critical thinking, I am poised to make meaningful contributions to the ever-evolving tech landscape.